wy-moonind/trackrcnn_with_deepsort/README.md

 # DeepSORT based on TrackR-CNN
 Code for DeepSORT based on detector from TrackR-CNN for the Multi Object Tracking and Segmentation (MOTS) task.
-\n Tracking part author: Zhiye Wen, Yan Wang
+Tracking part author: Zhiye Wen, Yan Wang

 ## Paper